ogngnaoh/cube-solver/docs/find_contour_explanation.md

     - **`cv2.CHAIN_APPROX_SIMPLE`**: This method compresses the contour points by removing all redundant points and retaining only the essential points that form the shape of the contour.
 For example, if you have a straight line, instead of storing every point along the line, it would store just the two endpoints, significantly reducing memory usage and simplifying the contour data.

   - **Why `cv2.CHAIN_APPROX_SIMPLE` is Used Here**:
-    - This method is typically chosen to optimize memory usage and processing time by simplifying the contour data.
+    - This method is chosen to optimize memory usage and processing time by simplifying the contour data.
 In many cases, especially in object detection, only the general shape of the object is needed, so simplifying the contour to its essential points is beneficial.

 ### **Summary of the Entire Line**
 This line of code: